 Frugal living, in my case, helped me to not only save money for my family but to build a business.

 Frugal Living Can Help You Start, However Small

 The first website I had (not very good, not very successful, and stupendously ugly) cost me $20 a month for web hosting and $20 a year for the domain name.
-Right now, where I’m at this moment, that’s small fry.
+Where I’m at this moment, that’s small fry.

-At the time, $20 a month was a huge stretch.
+$20 a month was a huge stretch back then.

-I looked for new places to cut back the budget to make room for that $20 to start my home business.
+I looked for fresh places to cut back the budget to make room for that $20 to start my home business.

-In the end, I decided to rework these two books/ebooks with updated information for 2018, and republish them again.
+I reworked these two books/ebooks with updated information for 2018 and republished them again.
 If saving $20 a month can help someone get their foot in the door to start a successful home business, it’s worth it.

 Instead of saying you can afford it, ask yourself what you need to do to afford it.
 And make it happen this year!